 Japanese traders flocked to Hoi An during the 1500s.
 Then they stopped coming when the Tokugawa Shogun closed Japan in 1630, forbidding any Japanese from leaving the country and any foreigners from entering.

-Before that year, the Japanese community lived in their own enclave in Hoi An.
-They built the Japanese Covered Bridge to link their section with the Chinese quarter.
+Before the closure, the Japanese community in Hoi An had established their own enclave.
+They constructed the magnificent Japanese Covered Bridge, a testament to their cultural heritage and a link between their section and the Chinese quarter.

-2. Historic Homes
+2. Heritage Homes

 2.1.
 Old House of Tan Ky